56% of dogs in the U.S. are overweight or obese, and that excess weight is tied to an astonishing array of health problems.

 If you determine that you’re overfeeding, work with your veterinarian to create a weight loss schedule based on the appropriate calories so that your dog doesn’t lose weight too fast, which is unhealthy.

 Overall, the best weight management strategy is to develop good habits that are applied, consistently, long-term.

 “People (humans) want to rush weight loss,” says Ward.
 “30 days to bikini season!
 But this is a long process.
 It’s years of making small decisions that help.
 When you’re deciding on sharing your pizza crust with your Pomeranian, if you do it once, ok.
 But if you do it once a week for five years, that’s a problem.”

 This article was vetted by a vet.

-Reviewed by Dr. Alex Schechter, Founding Veterinarian at Pure Paws Veterinary Care
+Reviewed by Alex Schechter, DVM, and founding veterinarian at Pure Paws Veterinary Care.